epfl-theos/koopmans/docs/tutorials/tutorial_5.rst

   :emphasize-lines: 2
   :lineno-start: 24

 For this task, we don't provide the ``"atomic_positions"`` directly to the input file since we don't want to perform a Koopmans calculation on a single snapshot but on many snapshots.
-Instead, we provide the xyz-file containing all the atomic positions of each snapshot that we would like to simulate
+Instead, we provide an xyz file containing all the atomic positions of each snapshot that we would like to simulate

 .. literalinclude:: ../../tutorials/tutorial_5/tutorial_5a/h2o_trajectory_ml.json
   :lines: 21-24